Treason: Muslim-majority countries

 Early in Islamic history, the only form of treason was seen as the attempt to overthrow a just government or waging war against the State.
 According to Islamic tradition, the prescribed punishment ranged from imprisonment to the severing of limbs and the death penalty depending on the severity of the crime.
 However, even in cases of treason the repentance of a person would have to be taken into account.

 Currently, the consensus among major Islamic schools is that apostasy (leaving Islam) is considered treason and that the penalty is death; this is supported not in the Quran but in hadith.
 This confusion between apostasy and treason almost certainly had its roots in the Ridda Wars, in which an army of rebel traitors led by the self-proclaimed prophet Musaylima attempted to destroy the caliphate of Abu Bakr.

 In the 19th and early 20th century, the Iranian Cleric Sheikh Fazlollah Noori opposed the Iranian Constitutional Revolution by inciting insurrection against them through issuing fatwas and publishing pamphlets arguing that democracy would bring vice to the country.
 The new government executed him for treason in 1909.

 In Malaysia, it is treason to commit offences against the Yang di-Pertuan Agong's person, or to wage or attempt to wage war or abet the waging of war against the Yang di-Pertuan Agong, a Ruler or Yang di-Pertua Negeri.
 All these offences are punishable by hanging, which derives from the English treason acts (as a former British colony, Malaysia's legal system is based on English common law).

+Saudi Arabia accused 10 judges of treason, the crime that is punishable by death in the Kingdom.
+One of the judges, Abdullah bin Khaled al-Luhaidan sentenced Loujain al-Hathloul to five years and eight months in prison over "inciting change to the basic ruling regime".
+Such prison sentences were considered "lenient".
+The judges were forced to sign a confession that they were not giving tougher prison sentence to the activists and in the social media censorship cases.
+The treason charges were handed out to them in a secret hearing on 16 February 2023.
+After their detention, Mohammed bin Salman's loyalist were made to hold their positions.